 Thomas Edison and Nikola Tesla were very different, and yet in ways very much the same.
 Their differences, however, were critical to Google’s founder Larry Page, who said he was inspired by the world-changing vision of Tesla, but appreciated Edison’s ability to commercialize his inventions.
 Both men contributed greatly to modern America.
 We can learn from each of them.

-David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
+David J. Kent is the author of Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World (both Fall River Press).
 He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book is on Abraham Lincoln, due out in 2017.
+His newest book is Lincoln: The Man Who Saved America.